What is responsible digital citizenship?

 - Keep privacy settings up to date on social media sites, so your child’s profile isn’t publicly available.

 - Check the location settings and services on smartphones, tablets and apps.
 You can usually do this by going into Settings or checking the instructions for the device or app.
 Turn off the location services your child doesn’t need.

 Watch your tone

-It’s often hard to ‘read’ emotion in emails, and jokes can easily be misinterpreted.
+It’s often hard to ‘read’ emotion in posts and emails, and jokes can easily be misinterpreted.
 You can encourage your child to ‘stop, think, review’ before she sends an electronic message or posts an online comment.
-Using emoticons or emojis like smiley faces can help.
+Using emojis or hashtags can help.